lacanoid/pgddl/README.md

 Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.

-PostgreSQL currently does not provide overall in-server DDL extracting functions, but rather just separate `pg_dump` program, which is an external tool to the server and therefore usually requires shell access or local installation to use.
+PostgreSQL currently doesn't provide overall in-server DDL extracting functions, but rather just a separate `pg_dump` program.
+It is an external tool to the server and therefore requires shell access or local installation to be of use.

-PostgreSQL however already provide a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.
+PostgreSQL however already provides a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.

 Advantages over using other tools like `psql` or `pgdump` include: